datahub-project/datahub/docs/plugins.md

 # Plugins Guide
-Plugins are a way to enhance the basic DataHub functionality in a custom manner.
+Plugins are way to enhance the basic DataHub functionality in a custom manner.

 The listed functionalities of DataHub can be customized.